mendix/docs/content/en/docs/refguide/modeling/resources/java-actions.md

 #### 2.3.2 Variable Name

-This setting allows you to give a name to the Java action's return value if a return type is selected, which is used when the action is called from a microflow.
+This setting allows you to give a name to the Java action's return value if a return type is selected.
+This name is used when you drag the action into a microflow.
 The default value is set to **ReturnValueName**.

 ## 3 Type Parameters